 Fodor's Expert Review Tomb of Tu Duc

 The Tomb of Tu Duc, one of Hue's most visited tombs, has its own lake and pine forest, and is easily accessed by bike.
 Built in 1864–67 by thousands of laborers, the tomb was once the second residence of Tu Duc, emperor from 1848 to 1883.
-Despite having more than 100 wives and concubines, but (strangely) no children, Tu Duc somehow found the time to escape here to relax and write poetry.
+Despite having more than 100 wives and concubines (but no children) Tu Duc somehow found the time to escape here to relax and write poetry.
 Further along is Hoa Khiem Temple where Tu Duc and the Empress Le Thien Anh were worshipped.
 Behind is an old theater, now home to a vast wardrobe of imperial dress and some interesting props for photo opportunities.
 One of Tu Duc's favorite spots was the Xung Khiem Pavilion on the pond filled with lotus blossoms.
+If your schedule allows, stop by the Vong Canh Hill top to enjoy the stunning view of Huong River and the mountains at sunset.